 Danny: It really depends on your intention.
 The more intention you come with, the more you will walk away fulfilling that need.
 Bring a notebook and maybe you’ll find some gems that you can take with you.
 If you are coming with a shoulder injury, make sure you bring a notebook and ask your questions.
-You can take away specific drills that you can add into your existing fitness routine, or things you can inject into your daily lives.
-MovNat is about practical natural movements and there are plenty of natural movement opportunities throughout your lives that you can apply these fundamental movement patterns and translate it into something tangible that will lead to immediate action and will enrich whatever it is that you are doing.
+You can take away specific drills that you can add to your existing fitness routine or things you can inject into your daily lives.
+MovNat is about practical natural movements and there are plenty of natural movement opportunities throughout your lives that you can apply these fundamental movement patterns and translate them into something tangible that will lead to immediate action and will enrich whatever it is that you are doing.

 Q: How can one incorporate what they learn into their own personal practice?

 Danny: By definition, natural movement is functional.
 Through this workshop, we will explore opportunities to incorporate these movements into our natural environments and most of all, HAVE FUN while letting our environments sharpen us.
 MovNat is about applying natural movement in a safe, conscious and professional way using logic and expressing it as play.